TobikoData/sqlmesh/docs/comparisons.md

 ### Environments
 Development and staging environments in dbt are costly to make and not fully representative of what will go into production.

 The standard approach to creating a new environment in dbt is to rerun your entire warehouse in a new environment.
 This may work at small scales, but even then it wastes time and money.
+Here's why:

 The first part of running a data transformation system is repeatedly iterating through three steps: create or modify model code, execute the models, evaluate the outputs.
 Practitioners may repeat these steps many times in a day's work.